SkywardApps/popcorn/docs/dotnet/DotNetTutorialGettingStarted.md

 For advanced setup, as you'll see in later tutorials, projections give you a lot of control.

 Finally, we need to activate Popcorn on our pipeline and let it know about the projections.
-Back in good ole' Startup.cs:
+Back in Startup.cs:
 ```csharp
 // This method gets called by the runtime.
 Use this method to add services to the container.
 public void ConfigureServices(IServiceCollection services)